Starfinder Roleplaying Game: Design

 Starfinder is based on the first edition of Paizo's previous game, Pathfinder, and like its predecessor uses the d20 system created by Wizards of the Coast for Dungeons & Dragons.
 Starfinder shares its setting with Pathfinder, set in its far future after Golarion, the planet that Pathfinder was set on, had mysteriously disappeared in an event called "The Gap".
 The history of the planet during the disappearance is lost to all races, preventing players from returning and interfering with previous events in the Pathfinder timeline, while also acting as the foundation of Starfinders own timeline.
 Because Starfinder shares its past with Pathfinder, races and monsters of the Pathfinder setting persist in the Starfinder universe alongside new alien races from other worlds.
 Magic remains a part of the game's mechanics, often intertwined with high-level technology.
 In the time since the Gap, allied races formed an alliance called the Pact Worlds for diplomacy, trade, and technological sharing, with Absalom Station as their focal point for these activities.
 An organization called the Starfinder Society, based on Absalom Station and other planets, was established to seek out pre-Gap technology and any information that may have explained what happened prior to that event.

 Similar to Pathfinder, the game features personal combat using weapons and magic, though these systems have been simplified and adjusted to the futuristic setting.
 In addition, Starfinder also has rules regarding starships, space combat, and faster-than-light travel.
 Starfinder retains the traditional fantasy races as choices for players (for example, elves, dwarves, and orcs), but offers a different set of races as the standard, including the reptilian vesk and rat-like ysoki, while also offering several non-traditional choices such as a "seven-armed starfish".
 Starfinder also introduces a new array of seven character classes for players to choose from, which can be further customized, and body augmentations which can give different abilities.
 Starfinder is designed so that content from Pathfinder can be easily converted to Starfinder and vice versa; the game has guidelines on converting characters and monsters between the two systems.

+With the changes to Pathfinder in its second edition in 2019, Paizo began working on a similar update to Starfinder.
+The goal with these updates were to make Starfinder fully compatible with Pathfinder 2nd Edition, so that a player familiar with one system could easily adapt to the other system, as well as to open the opportunity for game masters to mix content between the two settings.
+Paizo also did not want to break their lore, keeping core rules from previous 1st Edition supplementary books while expanding on lore such as the Drift Crisis.
+Play test rules for Starfinder 2nd Edition were released in 2024 to get player feedback, and the first 2nd Edition materials were released during Gen Con 2025.